Oghma-Infinium/Vagabond/README.md

 Temp Files: ~30 GB (on OS drive)
 **TOTAL:** ~780 GB

  > Wabbajack requires around 30 GB of space on your main OS drive for temporary and working files during the installation.
-The total size after installation is closer to 750 GB.
+The total size after installation is done is closer to 750 GB.

 ## Installation